isc-projects/bind9/doc/arm/reference.rst

    See the description of ``try-tcp-refresh`` in :ref:`boolean_options`.

 ``database``
-   Specify the type of database to be used for storing the zone data.
+   This specifies the type of database to be used for storing the zone data.
    The string following the ``database`` keyword is interpreted as a list of whitespace-delimited words.
 The first word identifies the database type, and any subsequent words are passed as arguments to